 and enters Gerbode Valley.
 Two spur trails set off to the right at about

-1 and 1.1 miles.
+1.3 miles.
 The first heads to Bunker Road, and the second connects

 Miwok Trail with Rodeo Valley Trail and Bobcat Trail.
 Stay to the left